Skip to Content

 SANParks Coordinated Policy Framework

-The SANParks 2018 Coordinated Policy Framework comprises generic policy statements applicable to all National Parks which inform the contents of the Park Management Plans.
+The SANParks Coordinated Policy Framework (2023) comprises generic policy statements applicable to all estuaries, marine protected areas, national parks, protected environments and world heritage sites, under its custodianship, which inform the contents of the respective Management Plans.

 Framework for Developing and Implementing Management Plans for SANParks